Planning a vacation to Boston? Our insiders put together a list of our top things to do in Boston with kids.

 There are a myriad of diverse attractions offering tons of things to do in Boston with kids.
 Boston is simply buzzing with history and culture your whole family will enjoy.

 World-class museums, countless historic monuments from the American Revolution era, and unique tours make this charming New England city a very popular vacation destination.
-Plus, you’ll love spending time on the lovely Boston Harbor and in the remarkable urban parks.

 The Aquarium is one of Boston’s premier attractions and a great place for kids to explore for an afternoon.
 The aquarium features a giant, four-story ocean tank and a new “touch tank” where you can pet stingrays as they swim by.